• Home

 Biopics, or Biographical pictures, are movies that tell the story of a real existing person.
 These films are often very hit or miss.
 Sometimes a biopic can cleverly tell a person’s life story in an engaging way that keeps you entertained while you learn about them.
 Other times they are awkward, adding fictional plot elements to make the film seem more exciting.
 Luckily, Hidden Figures movie is one of the good ones.
 This lovely story kept me engaged the entire time and I left the theater very satisfied.

-The film focuses Katherine Johnson (Taraji Henson), an African American NASA computer back in the 1960s.
-She along with other African American women work in a “colored department” where they go out and assist the other employees make calculations.
-She and her two friends Dorothy Vaughan (Octavia Spencer) and Mary Jackson (Janelle Monáe) are all brilliant individuals and it seems the only thing keeping them from moving up in their fields is their color.
-All of them aspire to do what they can to help NASA get a man into orbit.
-Katherine, with her brilliant math skills helps the special task group conduct important calculations to figure out how the rocket will successfully orbit the earth.
-Mary wants nothing more than to be an engineer but the only place that could teach her is an all white high-school.
-Dorothy discovers that NASA has bought a new supercomputer that will eliminate all of the computers in the color department.
-To save her and her colleagues she teaches herself how the super computer works in order to run it herself.
+The Hidden Figures movie focuses on Katherine Johnson (Taraji P. Henson), an African American NASA computer scientist back in the 1960s.
+She, along with other African American women, works in a “colored department” where they go out and assist the other employees in making calculations.
+She and her two friends Dorothy Vaughan (Octavia Spencer) and Mary Jackson (Janelle Monáe), are all brilliant individuals, and it seems the only thing keeping them from moving up in their fields is their color.

 Other posts you may enjoy: